tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 }
 ```

-## Exercise 3.1: create an application that reads an integer number from the console and writes back to the console if it is greater or equal to 5.
+## Exercise 3.1: create an application that reads an integer number from the console and writes to the console if the number is lower or greater or equal to 5.

 Your console should look like this if the number is lower than 5:
 ```